Advertisement

 The two largest U.S. tobacco companies, Altria Group and R.J.
 Reynolds, have been active for the past three years promoting bills in state legislatures that create lists (called registries or directories) of vape products legal to sell.

-The laws mandate that a state’s list can include only products already authorized by the FDA, along with products with timely filed premarket tobacco applications (PMTAs) still under FDA consideration, and sometimes products that have received marketing denial orders (MDOs) which are being litigated in federal courts
+The laws mandate that a state’s registry can include only products already authorized by the FDA, along with products with timely filed premarket tobacco applications (PMTAs) still under FDA consideration, and sometimes products that have received marketing denial orders (MDOs) which are being litigated in federal courts

 Manufacturers must apply to include products on the state registry, and must certify under penalty of perjury that products meet the state’s requirements.
 They must usually pay a fee annually for each listed product.